 - 1. Clarifies personal and professional values and recognizes their impact on decision making and professional behavior - 2.
 Recognizes need for personal and professional behaviors that promote the nursing profession - 3.
 Demonstrates caring behaviors - 4.
 Works collaboratively with individuals from diverse backgrounds - 5.
 Accepts responsibility for own behavior - 6.
 Values collegiality, openness to critique and peer review - 7.
-Promotes and maintains a positive image of nursing - $8.\;\;$ Demonstrates tolerance with different viewpoints - 9.
-Understands the impact of personal feelings and emotions on thinking and actions of others - 11.
+Promotes and maintains a positive image of nursing - 8.
+Demonstrates tolerance with different viewpoints - 9.
+Understands the impact of personal feelings and emotions on thinking and actions of others - 10.
+Values fairness and open mindedness - 11.
 Values an environment encouraging creative thinking and innovations - 12.
 Adapts to stressful situations - 13.
-Accepts responsibility for effectively communicating - 15.
+Accepts responsibility for effectively communicating - 14.
+Values mutually respectful communication - 15.
 Values individual cultural and personal diversity - 16.
 Chooses the right setting and time to initiate conversation - 17.
 Actively listens to comments, concerns and questions - 18.
-Contributes to resolution of conflict

-- 19. Appreciates that each individual has a role in conflict resolution - 20.
-Provides opportunity to ask and respond to questions

-- 21. Acts with integrity, consistency and respect for differing views - 22.
+Contributes to resolution of conflict - 19.
+Appreciates that each individual has a role in conflict resolution - 20.
+Provides opportunity to ask and respond to questions - 21.
+Acts with integrity, consistency and respect for differing views - 22.
 Communicates effectively with colleagues - 23.
 Values the need for ethical conduct in practice and research